 Tung H. Jeong

-Dr. Tung H. Jeong (better known as "T.J.") is a professor emeritus at Lake Forest College, Lake Forest, Illinois, and founder of Integraf.
-T.J. has led the field of holography as researcher, consultant, and, most significantly, educator since 1963.
+Dr. Tung H. Jeong (better known as "TJ") is founder of Integraf, and professor emeritus at Lake Forest College, Lake Forest, Illinois.
+Since 1963, T.J. has led the field of holography as researcher, consultant, and educator.
 He started Integraf in 1973 with the vision to make holography known and accessible to everyone.

 Having authored numerous articles, T.J. is recognized as a leading scholar in holography.
 T.J.'s publications include an article published in Applied Optics, the most widely read international holography journal.
 Besides research, T.J. has also produced two motion pictures.
 One entitled, "Introduction to Holography," was sponsored and marketed by Encyclopedia Britannica.